-Breitling SuperOcean has long been an arch-rival of a similarly styled Omega Planet Ocean series of diving watches.
+The SuperOcean has long been an arch-rival of a similarly styled Omega Planet Ocean series.
 Both models look better when worn with a business suit.
 Both feature similarly styled arrow-shaped hour hands and almost identical unidirectional rotating bezels.
-Even the general layout of the dial is almost the same (well, this one is simple: 3/4 of all dressy diving watches present on the market use the legendary Rolex Sea-Dweller and Submariner as an infinite source of inspiration.)
+Even the general layout of the dial is almost the same (well, this one is simple: 3/4 of all dressy diving companions present on the market use the legendary Rolex Sea-Dweller and Submariner as an infinite source of inspiration.)

-The only serious difference among the two chronometers is that this new Breitling bases its Caliber 23 movement on the time-proven Valjoux 7753 (it also ticks inside the recently introduced Panerai Luminor Chrono Daylight 44 mm Titanium Blue Dial (ref.
-PAM00326) chronograph watch, which has so impressed me that I’ve seen it in a dream last night) while the Omega Planet Ocean stays loyal to the original Valjoux 7750 chronograph movement.
-Both movements seem to be equally reliable and offer comparable levels of accuracy.
+The only serious difference among the two chronometers is that this version bases its Caliber 23 movement on the time-proven Valjoux 7753 (it also ticks inside the recently introduced Panerai Luminor Chrono Daylight Titanium Blue Dial (ref.
+PAM00326) chronograph, which has so impressed me that I’ve seen it in a dream last night) while the Omega Planet Ocean stays loyal to the original Valjoux 7750 chronograph movement.
+Both movements are equally reliable and offer comparable levels of accuracy.

-However, with all these visual similarities, the new Breitling SuperOcean Heritage Chronograph Limited Edition 125th Anniversary model somehow looks better than the Omega’s job.
-Perhaps, the reason is that, with its sword-shaped minute hand, the watch sports more balanced appearance and provides better legibility.
+However, with all these visual similarities, the SuperOcean Heritage Chronograph 125th Anniversary somehow looks better than the Omega.
+Perhaps, the reason is that, with its sword-shaped minute hand, the dial sports a more balanced appearance and provides better legibility.

-Also, there is something menacing about those hands.
-While Omega’s designers clearly overdid it trying to make them more ‘exquisite’, SuperOcean’s hour hand looks like a point of an arrow, and the minute hand looks like a blade of a heavy sword.
+Also, something is menacing about those hands.
+While Omega’s designers sort of overdid it trying to make them more ‘exquisite’, SuperOcean’s hour hand looks like a point of an arrow, and the minute hand looks like a blade of a heavy sword.

 Oh, where was I?

-Each color variation is planned to be produced in 1000 pieces and, according to some rumors, will be officially priced at whooping $6000 USD.
-Well, you can always get one in an on-line shop with a nice discount, although Breitling clearly frowns upon this practice.
+Each color variation is planned to be produced in 1000 pieces and, according to some rumors, will be officially priced at pretty much impressive (at least, for a watch that is animated by a mass-produced movement) $6000.
+Well, you can always get one in an online shop with a nice discount, although Breitling frowns upon this practice.

-Breitling SuperOcean Heritage Chronograph Limited Edition 125th Anniversary diving watch’s specification:
+Breitling SuperOcean Heritage Chronograph Limited Edition 125th Anniversary specification:

 Complications: Date, bi-compax chronograph